Amazing Fantasy#15 (vol. 1)

 The burglar tries to run but Spider-Man leaps over him to block his way.
 He fires his webbing at the man, incapacitating his pistol.
 Then, he knocks the criminal out with one powerful punch to the jaw.

-And now he knows that if he had only acted, his Uncle Ben would still be alive.
+And now he knows the heartbreaking truth – that if he had only acted when he had the chance, his Uncle Ben would still be alive.